peti/arch-haskell/README.md

 Pacman.
 As a side-effect, PKGBUILD files for AUR are also generated.
 At the heart of the system is the `PKGLIST` file, which determines the set of Hackage packages to be included in the distribution.
-Based on this file, a `GNUmakefile` generates the entire repository offering three
+Based on this file, a `GNUmakefile` generates the entire repository offering four
 targets:

 1. `all`